crodriguez1a/ml-nano/lessons.md

 	- Color images have a depth of 3 (rgb), black and white has a depth of 1
 	- Convolutional layers will be used to make the array deeper as it moves through the sequence
 	- Max pooling layers will be used to decrease the  spacial diumensions
-	- Should discover hierarchies of spacial patterse
+	- Should discover hierarchies of spacial patterns
 	- padding is better when set to same, and strides to 1
 	- We'll want to increase filters as layers increase
 	- relu activation in all layers